 The office of Surrey Family Mediation on the borders of Woking and West Byfleet.

-In 1994, Daniel Bester graduated with a Social Sciences degree from the Nelson Mandela University in South Africa.
+In 1994, Daniel Bester was awarded a B.A.
+(Social Work) degree from South Africa’s Nelson Mandela University.
 He then worked as a Social Worker.

 After moving to the UK, Daniel worked for a year as a social worker for the Surrey County Council.

-During 2019, Daniel completed the UK family mediation foundation course with the Family Mediation Association.
-Later that year Daniel set up Surrey Family Mediation.
+In 2019, Daniel completed the UK Family Mediation Foundation course with the Family Mediation Association.
+Later that year, Daniel set up Surrey Family Mediation.

 Daniel has full accreditation with the Family Mediation Council.
 He is also an accredited Child Inclusive Mediator.
 He is a member of the College of Mediators and Resolution which are both membership organisations of the Family Mediation Council.